tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   function of `iap-receipt-validator` package when trying to validate receipt of sandbox tester.

-  so switch to `development` environment or send `production` environment to `iapReceiptValidator` function regardless of current environment.
+  so switch to `development` environment or send `development` environment to `iapReceiptValidator` function regardless of current environment.

 prepare release with subscription